-David Borges is in his fourth year as head coach of the Stonehill ice hockey program.
+David Borges is in his seventh year as head coach of the Stonehill ice hockey program.
 He joined the coaching staff, first as an assistant coach, after a 26 year coaching association with the boy’s ice hockey team at Coyle & Cassidy High School in nearby Taunton, Mass., the last nine years as varsity head coach.

 Borges guided the team to the fourth-consecutive year in the NE10 Tournament in the 2016-17 season, finishing the season with a 9-14-4 overall record and a 5-2-1 mark in conference play.
 Freshman Conor Cassidy '20 was named to the NE10 All-Rookie Team.